thehyve/python_claml/README.rst

    :target: https://codecov.io/gh/thehyve/python_claml

 A ClaML reader for Python.
-Created from the ClaML.dtd file from the DIMDI_, using PyXB_.
+Generated from the ClaML.dtd file from the DIMDI_, using PyXB_.

 Features